texfaq/texfaq.github.io/FAQ-erroradvice.md

 ---
+title:  How to approach errors
 section: The joy of TeX errors
 date: 2014-06-10
 ---

-# How to approach errors

 Since TeX is a macroprocessor, its error messages are often difficult to understand; this is a (seemingly invariant) property of